larrytamnjong/blog/docs/ushahidiaccessibility.md

 # A Guide to Testing Ushahidi for Accessibility

 Today, we will be looking into the world of accessibility.
 To me, accessibility in software is simply where lines of code meet inclusivity.
-As an upcoming contributor to the Ushahidi platform and a member of the open-source learning community, I'm embarking on a task to improve the accessibility of the Ushahidi platform.
+As an upcoming contributor to the Ushahidi platform and a member of the open-source learning community, I'm embarking on the task to improve the accessibility on the Ushahidi platform.
 The challenge today?
 Writing a comprehensive guide on how I would go about testing Ushahidi for accessibility.
 So, after days of scavenging the internet and mostly my brain – I'm going to unveil the techniques I would use in testing Ushahidi for accessibility.

 ## Step 1: Immersing myself into the Ushahidi platform